 - Select Create Chatbot.
 The chatbot appears in your list once it finishes setting up.

-You can create multiple chatbots — for example, a different one, with a different knowledge base, for a partner site.
+You can create multiple chatbots: for example, a different one, with a different knowledge base and a different language, for a partner site.

 Step 2: Install it on your website